learn-co-curriculum/dsc-inheritance/README.md

 # Class Bass_Guitarist code...
 ```

 If you're thinking about what it would be like to write this code, the first thing you'll notice is probably that there's a lot of redundant code that you can fill in using copy and paste.
-If this makes you nervous, it should--copying and pasting is usually a sign that your program can be improved.
+If this makes you nervous, it should -- copying and pasting is usually a sign that your program can be improved.
 After all, good programmers are lazy!

-> “I will always choose a lazy person to do a hard job.
-Because a lazy person will find an easy way to do it.” - Bill Gates
+> "I will always choose a lazy person to do a hard job.
+Because a lazy person will find an easy way to do it." - Bill Gates

-Good programmers try to follow the D.R.Y. rule, which stands for **_Don't Repeat Yourself!_** In the example above, you have to type the same lines of code over and over again--the attributes in each class, the same method names (even though the bodies of the functions will likely be different), again and again.
+Good programmers try to follow the D.R.Y. rule, which stands for **_Don't Repeat Yourself!_** In the example above, you have to type the same lines of code over and over again -- the attributes in each class, the same method names (even though the bodies of the functions will likely be different), again and again.
 This violates the D.R.Y. rule!
-Luckily, we can restructure our code in an intelligent way that will allow us to accomplish the same thing without repeating anything by using **_Inheritance_**!
+Luckily, we can restructure our code in an intelligent way that will allow us to accomplish the same thing without repeating everything by using **_Inheritance_**!

 ## Our First Subclass

 The `Guitarist` class and the `Bass_Guitarist` class are extremely similar.
-In fact, we could say that Bass Guitarists are a special case of Guitarists.
+In fact, we could say that bass guitarists are a special case of guitarists.
 With a few notable exceptions, the `Bass_Guitarist` class is generally going to be more similar than different to the `Guitarist` class.

 In Python, we can make `Bass_Guitarist` a **_subclass_** of `Guitarist`.
-This will mean that the `Bass_Guitarist` class will **_Inherit_** the attributes and methods of its superclass, `Guitarist`.
+This will mean that the `Bass_Guitarist` class will **_inherit_** the attributes and methods of its superclass, `Guitarist`.
 This will save us a lot of redundant code!

 See the example in the cell below.